 - sea salt and freshly ground black pepper, to taste

 - In a large pot over medium heat, brown sausage, breaking it into bite-size pieces with a spoon.

 - Once sausage is browned, add onions and celery and cook until softened, about 6 minutes.
 Add garlic, oregano and chili flakes and cook for 1 minute.

 - Add tomato paste and stir well to incorporate.
 Cook for 3-4 minutes until color deepens.

 - Add tomatoes with juice, chicken broth and bay leaves and stir to combine.
 Bring to a boil.
 Then reduce heat to low and simmer for 30 minutes.

 - Add uncooked pasta and cook until al dente; do not overcook or pasta will get soggy.
 Alternatively, cook pasta separately and add to individual bowls just before serving (a good strategy if you anticipate having leftovers).

-- Add basil and season to taste with salt and pepper.
+- Add basil and season with salt and pepper to taste.

 - In a small bowl, combine the ricotta, Parmesan, salt and pepper.

 - To serve, place a dollop of the cheese topping in each soup bowl and sprinkle with mozzarella.